clasimoes/nd00333-capstone/starter_file/README.md

 The model created by the HyperDrive has been deployed in an endpoint that can be accessed using the following REST API:
 `http://01b44a8b-d762-47c0-af37-16bc6cdf52aa.southcentralus.azurecontainer.io/score`

-The expected input type consists in a json with the following format:
+The expected input type consists of a JSON with the following format:
 ```json
 "data":
         [